 How is Philosophical Counseling different than psychotherapy?

-Psychotherapy is provided by someone with training and licensure in psychological counseling.
+Psychotherapy is provided by someone with training in psychiatry or psychological counseling.
 It may touch upon philosophical questions, but often the focus is on individual experiences and emotions, stopping short of philosophical exploration of more universal issues.
-Psychotherapy may help address mental health problems.
+Philosophical counseling addresses fundamental ethical and existential issues - which pre-date psychotherapy, and are often not resolved through it.
+Both have their place.

 Can Philosophical Counseling treat mental illness or substance abuse disorders?